Graham, Texas: Points of interest

 According to a mural on the courthouse depicting the arrival of the Graham brothers, the town square is physically the largest of any in the country.

-Graham was one of only a handful of towns in Texas that remained a dry city; as of 2017, the town now sells wine and beer.
-It still has an operational drive-in theater.
+As of 2025, the town still has an operational drive-in theater.

-Graham Municipal Airport (ICAO code KRPH), located within city limits, has two paved runways: 3/21 is 5,000 feet long, and 18/36 is 3,317 feet long.
+Graham Municipal Airport (ICAO code KRPH), located within city limits, has two paved runways: 3/21 is 5,000 feet long and 18/36 is 3,317 feet long.

 Education

-Public schools in the City of Graham are managed by the Graham Independent School District and home to the Graham High School Steers.
+Public schools in the City of Graham are provided by the Graham Independent School District, the home of the Graham High School Steers.

 In 2010, North Central Texas College established a learning base in Graham.
 The campus offers a wide range of academic-transfer courses, vocational nursing (LVN), oil and gas production technology, allied health certificate programs, and continuing education programs.
 Graham ISD and NCTC also have a partnership offering dual-credit courses to high school juniors and seniors.